πŸ”’ COPPA-Aligned Controls πŸ›‘οΈ FERPA Ready πŸ“‹ Ed Law 2-d Ready 🚫 No Ad Tracking

 We're not claiming proven results β€” this is a brand-new launch.
 What we are saying is that our design was specifically built to address the concerns that research has raised.
 We will be collecting learning outcome data throughout the pilot to measure real impact honestly.

-We collect the absolute minimum: a first name or nickname (chosen by the teacher), grade level, and the plant observations your child types in.
-That's it.
-No email, no last name, no address, no phone number, no photos of your child, no voice recordings, no location data.
+We collect the minimum: a first name or nickname (chosen by the teacher), grade level and age range, the plant observations your child types in, their questions and Rowan's answers, sensor readings from the class garden, and basic participation records.
+No email, no last name, no address, no phone number, no photos of your child, no voice recordings, no location data from students.

 Your child's plant observations belong to your child's classroom.
-When the school year ends, student data can be exported by the teacher and then deleted from our systems.
+At the end of the school year, a teacher or school administrator can request their students' records be provided and then removed from our systems.

 This is the concern that motivated us to build Rowan in the first place.
 We agree with you: tools that do the thinking for students are dangerous.
 That's why Rowan is engineered to do the opposite.